burakayy7/blog--old/_posts/2024-02-16-Gradient-Descent.md

 I was first introduced to Gradient Descent when I had to implement autoregressive models from scratch.
 To learn this, I first tried to implement a Linear Regression.

 Linear Regressions are brought up in the context of tring to find a line that best fits the trend of a data set.
+Disclaimer: I will be using Python code in this tutorial found in this [repo](https://github.com/burakayy7/LinearRegression)

 For example, lets say we wanted to find the line which best represents this graph: